Simulating the quantum switch with quantum circuits is computationally hard: Introduction

 In the case where the quantum circuit performing the simulation has access to an infinite number of calls of the input channels, the answer is: yes.
 In this case, a process tomography protocol~\cite{chiribella2009theoretical,poyatos1997complete,chuang1997prescription} can completely characterize the input channels and simply prepare the output channel expected from the higher-order transformation with indefinite causal order.
 However, such a simulation requires infinite resources.
-Another possible way that the quantum switch can be simulated is using probabilistic post-selection~\cite{chiribella2013quantum,milz2018entanglement}.
+Another possible way that the quantum switch can be simulated is using post-selection~\cite{chiribella2013quantum,milz2018entanglement}.
 However, such a simulation does not work deterministically.
 Additionally, in the particular case where the input channels are restricted to being unitary channels, it has been shown that a simulation of the quantum switch exists~\cite{chiribella2013quantum}.
-However, such a simulation is not universal.
+However, such a simulation is not universal, inasmuch as it only works for a restricted set of input channels.

-We hence ask the question, which has remained largely unexplored so far: does any \textit{finite} number of extra calls of the input channels suffice to \textit{deterministically} and \textit{universally} simulate the action of the quantum switch with a quantum circuit?
+We hence ask the question, which has remained largely unexplored so far: does any finite number of extra calls of the input channels suffice to deterministically and universally simulate the action of the quantum switch with a quantum circuit?